Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

 +       AWS-owned keys
     They are a collection of KMS keys that an AWS service owns and manages for use with multiple AWS accounts.
 Although AWS-owned keys aren/t in your account, an AWS service can use an AWS-owned key to protect the resources in your account.
 In general, unless you are required to audit or control the encryption key that protects your resources, an AWS-owned key is a good choice.
 +       AWS-managed keys
+    They are KMS keys in your account that are created, managed, and used on your behalf by an AWS Service integrated with AWS KMS.
+In general, unless you are required to control the encryption key that protects your resources, an AWS-managed key is a good choice.
+You don't have to maintain or create the key or its key policy, and there's never a monthly fee for an AWS-managed key.
 +       Customer-managed keys